Horace Tracy Pitkin

-Horace Tracy Pitkin (1869–1900) was a missionary of the American Board of Commissioners for Foreign Missions who was killed in China during the Boxer Uprising in 1900.
+Horace Tracy Pitkin (1869–1900) was a missionary in China of the American Board of Commissioners for Foreign Missions.
+Chinese Boxers killed him during the Boxer Uprising in 1900.
 Yale China Mission, (now the Yale-China Association), was founded in his memory.

 Early life and decision for China

-Pitkin was born in Philadelphia.
-On his mother's side, he was a descendant of Elihu Yale, the founder of Yale College.
+Pitkin was born in Philadelphia to Horace Wells Pitkin and Lucy Tracy Yale, daughter of Rev. Cyrus Yale.
+His father was a merchant with government stores in Philadelphia and Louisville and acquired a generous fortune.
+His uncle was artist Seth Wells Cheney, brother of Ward Cheney, and his grandnephew was NY Senator Mortimer Yale Ferris.

+On his father's side, he was a descendant of attorney general William Pitkin IV, grandfather of Gov. William Pitkin, the cousin of Founding Father Oliver Wolcott, and on his mother's side, he was a descendant of the family of Elihu Yale, the founder of Yale College.
+His sister was Mary Yale Pitkin, wife of landscape architect Charles Eliot, son of Charles William Eliot, President of Harvard University, and member of the Eliot family.
+Charles's architectural firm had the contract of Biltmore's landscape and was a cousin of T.S.
+Eliot.

 The Pitkin family settled in Manchester (Connecticut).
 Entering Phillips Exeter Academy in Exeter, New Hampshire, in 1884 Pitkin took a leading role in the campus Christian Endeavor movement.
 Entering Yale in 1888, he excelled in music, writing, and volunteer activities.
 He was widely admired for his sunny disposition and strong convictions.

 In the summer of 1889 at Dwight L. Moody's Northfield (Massachusetts) School, he signed the Student Volunteer Movement (SVM) pledge, indicating his intention to become a missionary.
 Following graduation from Yale in 1892, he entered Union Theological Seminary, New York, then spent an interim year as traveling secretary for the SVM.
 In 1894, with his fiancee, Letitia Thomas, a graduate of Mount Holyoke College, Massachusetts, he offered himself for service with the American Board of Commissioners for Foreign Missions.